 Text frames in Layouts are frames that contain text.
 They are created entirely within the layout and do not take their contents from some other component, the way other frames may show content from maps or drawings.

-To create a text frame, open a layout, choose the Create Label tool from the drop-down menu for the mode button in the main toolbar, and then click the approximate center of the text frame you would like to create.
+To create a text frame, open a layout, choose the Create Text tool from the drop-down menu for the cursor mode button in the main toolbar, and then click the approximate center of the text frame you would like to create.

-When we are finished creating text frames we can choose the Default + cursor tool in the main toolbar to exit Create Label mode.
+When we are finished creating text frames we can choose the Default + cursor tool in the main toolbar to exit Create Text mode.

 Keyboard shortcut: Press Shift-Esc to get back to Default navigation mode.